Norby257/travelWeather/README.md

 Going on Vacation?
 Check the weather of your destination!

-Installation

-All you need is a browser such as chrome.
-Simply donwload the repo.
+# How to Use

-To start the app, navigatve to the root directory and run `npx live-server`.
+To use the app, simply clone the repo, run `npm install` and use `npx live-server` to stat the App.

 Authors